alienhunter3/packetserver/Readme.md

 but with clients and servers exchanging binary messages (which can be compressed automatically) rather than human-typed text.

+Right now, it will use ax25 connected sessions through AGWPE, though I make add an unconnected protocol using UI later on..

 I'm planning several features like:

 - automatic compression for all RF communication